• Skip to primary navigation

 These greens are harvested when small, about a few inches tall.

-They have a crisp texture and a mild, sweet flavor like fresh peas.
+They have a crisp texture and a mild, sweet flavor like fresh peas - similar curiosity about flavor appears in a butterfly pea flower tea taste guide.

 People use pea shoots in salads, stir-fries, soups, and sandwiches.